 Health system vulnerabilities have become disruptor opportunities.
 They’ve opened the door for disruptors to enter markets and shape how healthcare dollars are spent, which providers people choose, and what care delivery looks like.

 That’s why it’s so important that healthcare organizations lead change rather than react to changes in their market.
 And the time to do so is now, while they can still drive network optimization and make a more mission-focused impact in their communities.

-During Guidehouse’s Fall 2021 Clinical Integration Summit, experts shared insights on the state of disruption in healthcare, how the disrupted can become disruptors, and ways to build momentum for innovation.
+During Guidehouse’s 2021 Clinical Integration Summit, experts shared insights on the state of disruption in healthcare, how the disrupted can become disruptors, and ways to build momentum for innovation.

 The COVID-19 pandemic is a catalyst for change.

 While the pandemic exposed vulnerabilities in healthcare—from disparities in access, to lack of virtual care capabilities, poorly aligned payer/provider partnerships, and network leakage—it also accelerated existing trends, such as the growing fragility of fee-for-service payment models and the push for more consumer-centric care delivery.